wagtail/wagtail/docs/topics/images.md

 In this case, if the browser supports the [AVIF](https://en.wikipedia.org/wiki/AVIF) format it will load the AVIF file.
 Otherwise, if the browser supports the [WebP](https://en.wikipedia.org/wiki/WebP) format, it will try to load the WebP file.
 If none of those formats are supported, the browser will load the JPEG image.
 The order of the provided formats isn’t configurable – Wagtail will always output source elements in the following order: AVIF, WebP, JPEG, PNG, GIF.
 This ensures the most optimized format is provided whenever possible.

-`picture` can also be used with multiple image resize rules, to generate responsive images.
+The `picture` tag can also be used with multiple image resize rules to generate responsive images.

 (responsive_images)=